SoundFont: Functionality

 MIDI files do not contain any sounds, only instructions to play them.
 To play such files, sample-based MIDI synthesizers use recordings of instruments and sounds stored in a file or ROM chip.
 SoundFont-compatible synthesizers allow users to use SoundFont banks with custom samples to play their music.

+Since MIDI files only contain instructions (akin to sheet music), SoundFonts can easily be swapped out to play MIDI files.
+Doing this changes the instrumentation (how it sounds), but retains the compositional integrity (how it is played).
+For example, a MIDI file with a sequence of chords might be rendered with a grand piano sound when using an orchestral SoundFont, or with a synthesizer-like tone when using an electronic SoundFont.
+The actual chords being played, however, do not change.
+This can be compared to word fonts, where switching the font changes the style of the letters, but keeps the original content.

 A SoundFont bank contains base samples in PCM format (the audio data format most commonly used in WAV containers) mapped to sections on a musical keyboard.
 A SoundFont bank also contains other music synthesis parameters such as loops, vibrato effect, and velocity-sensitive volume changing.

 SoundFont banks can conform to standard sound sets such as General MIDI, or use other wholly custom sound-set definitions like Roland GS and Yamaha XG.